 Most women who develop breast cancer have no family history of the disease.
-However, when there is a strong family history of breast and/or ovarian cancer, the possibility of inheriting an abnormal gene linked to higher breast cancer risk.
+However, when there is a strong family history of breast and/or ovarian cancer, the possibility of inheriting an abnormal gene is linked to higher breast cancer risk.
 BRCA1, BRCA2, and PALB2 are the most well-known genes that are associated with breast cancer.
 The function of the BRCA and PALB2 genes is to keep breast cells growing normally and prevent any cancer cell growth.
 Mutations in these genes do not allow them to function normally.
-The mutated genes can be passed from generation to generation (from mother or father) with an increase in the breast cancer risk.
+The mutated genes can be passed from generation to generation (from mother or father) with an increase in breast cancer risk.

 "My experience at Chennai Breast Centre was superior and well above medical treatment standards.
 The consultant and the nurses successfully treated me with unbelievable care and compassion."Read More